John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

 #### Run Rasperry Pi (RPi) Imager

-- Run the program on your desktop with elevated permissions (see [@nte-elevated])
+- Run the program on your desktop with [elevated permissions](#elevated-permissions)
 - Before making any selections, press `Control+Shift+X` to open the "OS Customizations" Advanced Options menu.
 - Make the following customizations (you will need to click through all 3 tabs at the top).
+    - Set a unique username and password.
+        - **Do not use the defaults or forget these**. *You will need to reimage your reTerminal if you do.*
-    - Set a unique hostname (suggestion: your github username)
+    - Set a hostname (suggestion: `username-pi`)
     - Enable SSH with password authentication.
-    - Set a unique username and password.
-        - Do not use the defaults or forget these.
-You will need to reimage your reTerminal if you do.
     - Configure the wireless LAN for the lab network:
-        - SSID: P326-hotspot
+        - SSID: `P326-hotspot`
             - NOTE: there is no whitespace.
 Take care your SSID matches exactly.
-        - Password: 6P3-W25-pallet-overcast
+        - Password: `420-6P3-ill-subliminal`
             - NOTE: take care your password matches exactly
-        - Wireless LAN country: CA
+        - Wireless LAN country: `CA`
-    - Set locale settings: America/Montreal
+    - Set locale settings: `America/Montreal`
     - Disable telemetry.
     - Enable “eject media” and “play sound when finished”.
     - Take note of your hostname, username, and password (see Moodle for place to enter